Car Accident Lawyers in Boulder, Colorado

 How much does a lawyer charge after a car accident?

 At the Zinda Law Group, if we don’t reach a favorable settlement, then you don’t owe us anything.
-Depending on the case, the attorneys will take a certain percentage of the compensation you receive.
+Depending on the case, the injury lawyers in Boulder will take a certain percentage of the compensation you receive.

 How much do you get for pain and suffering in a car accident?

 This depends on the specifics of your situation.
 The more severe your pain and suffering, the more you may receive in damages.
 However, in Colorado, pain and suffering damages are capped at anywhere from $250,000 to $468,010 depending on when the accident occurred.

 What is the average settlement for a car accident?

 Your settlement will be based on the specific facts of your case, but the average settlement ranges from $10,000 to $20,000.
 However, it may be much more than that if the injuries are severe.